prakhag2/cvpo-carla/README.md

     ./CarlaUE4.sh -opengl -carla-server -RenderOffScreen
     ```

-2.  **Environment Variables:** Set the `PYTHONPATH` to include the necessary Carla and gym-carla directories.
+2.  **Environment Variables:** On a different terminal set the `PYTHONPATH` to include the necessary Carla and gym-carla directories.
 Adjust the paths according to your installation:

     ```bash
     cd cvpo-safe-rl